AlCpwnd/KnowledgeBase/Linux/Extend Drive.md

       Block device           253:0
     ```

-9. Run `lvresize --extents +100%FREE --resizefs /pathnoted/inpreviousstep` in order to extend the file structure.
+9. Run the following command in order to extend the file structure.

+    ```bash
+    lvresize --extents +100%FREE --resizefs /pathnoted/inpreviousstep
+    ```

     1. You may get the following warning, this means you'll need to update the size of the Physical Volume.

         ```bash
         Size of logical volume /pathnoted/inpreviousstep unchanged from xx.xx GiB. resize2fs 1.46.5 (30-Dec-2021)
         The filesystem is already xxxxx (4k) blocks long.
 Nothing to do!
         ```

-    2. Run `lsblk` in order to identify the volume on which Physical Volume your drive is located on.
+    2. Run the following command in order to identify the volume on which Physical Volume your drive is located on.

+        ```bash
+        lsblk
+        ```

-    3. Run `pvresize /pathto/physicalvolume`
+    3. Run

+        ```bash
+        pvresize /pathto/physicalvolume
+        ```

     4. Run the command from step 9 again.

-10. Run `df -h` in order to confirm the partition was extended as expected.
+10. Run the following command in order to confirm the partition was extended as expected.

+    ```bash
+    df -h
+    ```